jsaxton/riGallery/README.md

 It's better for image gallery viewers too, because images will load much faster at the appropriate resolution for whatever device you're on, whether it's an old cell phone display or a 4K monitor.

 ## Install
-* Install python and virtualenv if not already installed
+* Install python, virtualenv, and libjpeg-dev if not already installed
 * Run setup.sh
 * Run db\_create.py
 ** If you get a "pkg_resources.DistributionNotFound: sqlalchemy-migrate" error, try installing it with `flask/bin/easy_install sqlalchemy-migrate`.
 Sometimes the pip installation doesn't work for some reason.